 DWI Administrative Hearing Lawyer Town and Country, MO.
 If you’ve been arrested for DWI/DUI in Town and Country, MO, your ability to drive is at stake.
 The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Town and Country, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Town and Country, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Town and Country, MO.
+Don’t wait until it’s too late.
+You have only 15 days after your arrest to request this hearing.
+A Combs Waterkotte Town and Country, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
+Call (314) 900-HELP or reach out online for a free consultation with one of our expert Town and Country, MO DWI/DUI defense attorneys before the deadline passes.

 A DWI administrative hearing is a separate civil process from your criminal case in Town and Country, MO.
 This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
 If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.